 Geography at New Park

 At New Park Primary School, we are dedicated to preparing our children for the next steps in their school career and to opening the doors to the wider world by providing a purposeful and empowering curriculum.
 Through the geography curriculum, we wish to broaden our children’s horizons by helping them to understand the community in which we live, the impact we can have on our environment and the relationship between nations.
 Within our geography curriculum, our ambition is to use enquiry-based learning to help deepen the children’s understanding of the world and to ignite their curiosity.
 Alongside this deep understanding, we aim to also provide children with skills that can be transferred across the curriculum and outside of school.
-Underpinning the curriculum at New Park Primary School are our curriculum drivers which are:

-A high-quality geography education should stimulate a curiosity and fascination about the world and its people that will remain with pupils for the rest of their lives.
-The teaching of geography at New Park Primary School, will equip pupils with knowledge about diverse places, people, resources and natural and human environments, combined with a deep understanding of the Earth’s key physical and human processes.
+A high-quality geography education should stimulate a curiosity and fascination about the world and its people that will remain with children for the rest of their lives.
+The teaching of geography at New Park Primary School, will equip learners with knowledge about diverse places, people, resources and natural and human environments, combined with a deep understanding of the Earth’s key physical and human processes.
 As pupils progress, their growing knowledge about the world should help them to deepen their understanding of the interaction between physical and human processes, and of the formation and use of landscapes and environments.
 Geographical knowledge, understanding and skills provide the frameworks and approaches that explain how the Earth’s features at different scales are shaped, interconnected and change over time.

 By the end of each key stage, pupils are expected to know, apply and understand the matters, skills and processes specified in the relevant programme of study.

 Pupils should develop knowledge about the world, the United Kingdom and their locality.
 They should understand basic subject-specific vocabulary relating to human and physical geography and begin to use geographical skills, including first-hand observation, to enhance their locational awareness.